How A 50mm Prime Lens Literally Broadens Your Horizon

-What fitted perfectly in the end was the combination of a full-frame camera and my prime lens – a makeshift solution had eventually turned into an effective allrounder.
+In the end the combination of a full-frame camera and my prime lens was a perfect fit – a makeshift solution had eventually turned into an effective allrounder.

 I hope this blog entry was able to show you that you don’t need a million different lenses to cover all kinds of photography.
 Sometimes you just have to be creative and work with what you have!